Launch Recite Me assistive technology

 Advice and guidance for patients regarding upcoming strike action

-Mersey and West Lancashire Teaching Hospitals NHS Trust will be affected by the British Medical Association (BMA) industrial action taking place from 07.00am on Thursday 27th June 2024 to 07.00am on Tuesday 2nd July 2024.
+Mersey and West Lancashire Teaching Hospitals NHS Trust will be affected by the British Medical Association (BMA) industrial action taking place from 07:00am Friday 25th July until 07:00am Wednesday 30th July.

 Green bar to divide page content